mountainmoksha/MF_char_gen/README.md

 This Mutant Future Character Generator is currently running at www.mfchargen.com

-a python3 character generator for Mutant Future RPG
+A docker container containing this application can be found at https://hub.docker.com/r/exit0/mfchargen/

+This character generator is written in python3

 This project currently requires a working python3 installation containing the following libraries: